YangLab/BEIDOU/README.md

 -----------------------------------

 ## License
 Copyright (C) 2020 YangLab.
-Licensed GPLv3 for open source use or contact YangLab (yanglab@@picb.ac.cn) for commercial use.
+Licensed GPLv3 for open source use or contact YangLab (yanglab@picb.ac.cn) for commercial use.